aws-samples/aws-draco/README.md

    snapshots (for weeks 3 and 4),
 * `Monthly`: this retains a rolling month of daily snapshots,
 * `CurrentMonth`: this retains only those snapshots in the current month,
-* `Standard`: This retains the most recent daily for a week, the most recent weeklies for a month, the most recent monthlies for a year, and the most recent yearly for 7 years.
+* `Extreme`: This retains the most recent daily for a week, the most recent weeklies for a month, the most recent monthlies for a year, and the most recent yearly for 7 years.

+Note that these names are not case-sensitive.
+If an unknown policy is used then no snapshots will be deleted.

 After a snapshot is copied to DR, all of the snapshots of that type in the DR account are reviewed and the **current** policy for the source database or volume is applied.
 This